 The Third Drawer Transformation

 This drawer was the messiest drawer.
 It was used for the items that were infrequently used over the course of a month.
-Things like small cutting boards, food scoopers, meat thermometers, and baggy holders are used monthly and need a home.
+Items such as small cutting boards, food scoops, meat thermometers, and bag holders are used monthly and require a designated home.

 To improve this third drawer, I added SpaceAid Drawer Dividers (Affiliate Link) System dividers and labeled the drawers.
-These dividers allowed me to separate some of the items so I could see them better.
-I loved the notches to hold the other dividers to keep them in place.
+These dividers allowed me to separate some of the items, making them easier to see.
+I loved the notches that held the other dividers in place to keep them in place.

 Here's what it looks like now.
 Since I only used one side to divide the drawer up, I decided to label (Affiliate Link) the side of the drawer on the left side instead.